rstudio/helm/charts/rstudio-connect/README.md

 ## General principles

 - In most places, we opt to pass Helm values over ConfigMaps.
-We translate these into the valid `.gcfg` file format required by rstudio-connect.
+We translate these into the valid `.gcfg` file format required by `rstudio-connect`.
-- rstudio-connect does not export many prometheus metrics on its own.
+- `rstudio-connect` does not export many prometheus metrics on its own.
 Instead, we run a sidecar graphite exporter [as described here](https://support.rstudio.com/hc/en-us/articles/360044800273-Monitoring-RStudio-Team-Using-Prometheus-and-Graphite)

 ## Configuration file